• Skip to primary navigation

 • ¾ cup grated coconut (fresh or frozen)

-• 2 dry red chillies, roasted
+• 2 dry red chilies, roasted (or 1 teaspoon Kashmiri red chili powder)

 • 1 tsp mustard seeds